observerss/pygodaddy/README.rst

 pygodaddy
 ==========

-PyGoDaddy is a 3rd-party client library for manipulating GoDaddy DNS records, written in Python for site admins, to make GoDaddy suck less.
+PyGoDaddy is a 3rd-party client library, written in Python, for site admins(devs), to make GoDaddy suck less.

 Currently, Only A-Record manipulation is supported